elys-network/tenderduty/README.md

 There are many Youtube tutorials which will help you to achieve the above.

 In the following Config, add the following:
-1. Replace <PagerDuty-Events-API-V2-Integration-Key> with PagerDuty Integration key
+1. Replace "PagerDuty-Events-API-V2-Integration-Key" with PagerDuty Integration key
-2. Replace <valoper-address> with your Valooper Address
+2. Replace "valoper-address" with your Valooper Address
-3. Replace tcp://<ip-address>:26657 with your validator ip with the correct port (Default is 26657
+3. Replace tcp://ip-address:26657 with your validator ip with the correct port (Default is 26657

 ```
 ---